Cross Sections Perpendicular To The Y Axis

 Visualizing the Slice

 Imagine a vase shaped like a rotated curve.
-Worth adding: that disk is perpendicular to the y axis because its normal vector points along the y direction.
-If you were to insert a flat, horizontal disk into the vase at a particular height, the disk would intersect the vase in a circular cross section.
-By moving the disk from the bottom to the top of the vase, you generate a stack of such slices that collectively fill the entire volume The details matter here..
+Here's the thing — that disk is perpendicular to the y axis because its normal vector points along the y direction.
+Because of that, if you were to insert a flat, horizontal disk into the vase at a particular height, the disk would intersect the vase in a circular cross section.
+By moving the disk from the bottom to the top of the vase, you generate a stack of such slices that collectively fill the entire volume Easy to understand, harder to ignore..

 Setting Up the Integral